FnanB/compSys-e2018-pub/coursedescription.md

  * Week 1-2: Computer networks cont. and encryption
  * Week 3: Exam preparation and question hour
  * Week 4: 4 hour written exam (Wed, Jan 23)

+### Teaching in Block 1 exam period
+Be aware that CompSys is a semester course, which means that we will be teaching (and have normal exercise and assignments) throughout the exam period (weeks 44 and 45) of Block 1.

 ## Lectures